Winter Hiking Gear and Clothes Guide

 Note that this guide is for non-avalanche areas.
 If you hike somewhere where avalanches are possible, please get the proper training and bring the appropriate avalanche gear.

-Disclaimer: This blog post contains affiliate links, meaning I receive a small percentage of every purchase at no additional cost to you.
+Affiliate Disclosure: This blog post contains affiliate links, meaning I receive a small percentage of every purchase at no additional cost to you.
 Read more about my affiliate policy here.

 What to Wear Winter Hiking